PhD Student

 author = {Hammerla, Leon and Mehler, Alexander and Abrami, Giuseppe},

-title = {Standardizing Heterogeneous Corpora with DUUR: A Dual Data- and
+title = {Standardizing Heterogeneous Corpora with {DUUR}: A Dual Data-

-booktitle = {Proceedings of 2025 International Joint Conference on Natural
+booktitle = {Proceedings of the 14th International Joint Conference on Natural

 year = {2025},